iftechfoundation/ifarchive-unbox/README.md

 Click on `index.html` to launch the Twine game.
 You can also view the images or the CSS file, if you so desire.

-For a complete description of Unbox's capabilities, see the [specification](./doc/spec.md).
+For a complete description of Unbox's capabilities, see the [specification document](./doc/spec.md).

 ## Running Unbox